 - morphology vs morphological

 - molecule vs molecular

 - analysis vs analyze/analyse

 - spectra vs spectroscopy vs spectroscopic

+- Magnetic vs magnetism

-Mind the Sentence Structure
+Mind the Sentence Structure/Grammar

-- We would like to find out what the dark energy is. - You may wonder "What is the dark energy?"
+- We would like to find out what the dark energy is.
+You may wonder "What is the dark energy?" - The value of using multiple databases is consistency.